Bartering, Bronze, and Battles: TROY and the Bronze Age

 We’ll be continuing to delve into the development of A Total War Saga: TROY over the coming months by looking at gameplay, features, mechanics, and more so stay tuned!

-For now, make sure to keep an eye on our social media channels for all the latest updates, add TROY to your Steam wishlist, and be sure to checking out these articles by Ancient History Encyclopedia on the Trojan War and Achilles!
+For now, make sure to keep an eye on our social media channels for all the latest updates, add TROY to your Steam wishlist, and be sure to check out these articles by Ancient History Encyclopedia on the Trojan War and Achilles!